gabokappa/VeloCity/README.md

 ```
 ## Usage

-SignUp - New user signs up to the app
+**SignUp** - Starting on the homepage a new user signs up to the app.

 ![](public/register.gif)

-Authorize Strava - after sign up the user is prompted to login to their Strava account and authorize our app to use it.
+**Authorize Strava** - After sign up the user is prompted to login to their Strava account and authorise VeloCity.
+The user is redirected to the VeloCity login page.

 ![](public/authorize.gif)

-Log back into the account and retrieve bikes from Strava account through 'get bikes' button.
-This shoudl retrieve the distance in kilometers that your bike has done.
+**Get Bikes** - The user logs in to VeloCity and retrieves bikes from Strava account through the 'Get bikes' button.
+Bikes associated with the user's Strava account now appear with the distance they have done in kilometres.

 ![](public/get-bikes.gif)

-Add components
+**Add components** - Once the user has their bikes in the VeloCity account, they can view a single bike to add a bike part from a drop down menu.
+Once the part is chosen there are some fields to fill in which have placeholder values and a suggested lifespan for that part.
+The part appears in green to show that it hasn't been used much.

 ![](public/add-part.gif)

-Refresh
+**Refresh** - If the user goes for a ride, then logs back in or simply hits 'Refresh' bikes, the kilometres cycled increases and the bike parts have moved to 'replace soon' and 'need replacing' status.

 ![](public/refresh-bike.gif)